Kevin109/android-board-site/content/posts/arm-based-android-sbc.md

 | **App Compatibility** | Excellent for mobile apps              | Limited to certain Android-x86 builds  |
 | **Thermal Design**    | Easier to cool                         | Requires active cooling in many cases  |

-For a more detailed comparison and practical guidance, check out this in-depth article on [ARM-Based Android SBCs](https://android-board.com/posts/arm-based-android-sbc/).
+For a more detailed comparison and practical guidance, check out this in-depth article on [Android SBCs Overview](https://embedded-sbc.com/posts/android-sbc-overview/).

 ---